Xah Lee, 2005-02

-In Java, if you want a piece of code to run when your class is called for the first time, just define a method in that class with the same name as that class and omit its return type declaration.
+In Java, if you want a piece of code to run automatically when your class is called for the first time (i.e. when it is instantiated), you need to do 2 things:

-There can be more than one constructors in a class, distinguished by their parameters.
-When the class is initialized, Java will call the right constructor with matching arguments and type.
+When you have more than one constructors, the constructors are different from each other by their parameters declaration.
+When the class is initialized, Java will call the right constructor that matches the given arguments and type.
+We say that Java's constructor is polymorphic.

 Example:

-The above are simple examples.
+The above is a simple example.
 In general, your constructors's parameters may be other objects.

 This internal stuff is important to know.
 Because for example, once a constructor is defined by the programer, Java no longer internally creates this default no-argument constructor.